Cloudname/cloudname/RULES.md

 * keep things simple.  most of this is not application code, it is infrastructural code and infrastructural code is all about the user.

-* please discuss API changes or additions with borud@borud.org
+* please discuss API changes or additions with bborud AT gmail.com